getty708/PubZ/README.md

 For development, use `Username=root, email={any}, pw=password (pwBman88)`

-After these command, please restart all the conatiners.
+After these commands, please restart all the conatiners.